yujiri8/yujiri.xyz/software/pythontut8.md

 		yield num
 		num += 1
 ```
-It kind of looks like `yield` is similar to `return` except it doesn't end the function, eh?
-Indeed that's pretty much how it works:
+`yield` is similar to `return` except it doesn't end the function.
+Let's see how that works:
 ```python
 >>> generator = first_5_nums()
 >>> next(generator)